Jesseekoh/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4 - creates an empty file called hello
 5 - Adds execute permission for file
-6 - Adds multiple permissions to owner and group owner
+6 - Adds multiple permissions to owner and group owner 7 - adds execute permission to the owner, the group owner and other users